codeninja55/codeninja55.github.io/_posts/2018-12-27-part-1-building-a-deep-learning-pc.md

 alias lbm-nouveau off
 ```

-After creating the above conf file, ensure you update boot up process by running these commands and then rebooting.
+After creating the above conf file, ensure you update the systemd boot up process by running these commands and then
+rebooting.

 ```bash
 $ sudo echo "options nouveau modeset=0" | sudo tee -a /etc/modprobe.d/nouveau-kms.conf